Repair Service

 Common Damage

-Common Leather and Vinyl Furniture Damage We Handle
+Common Leather and Vinyl Damage We Repair

 Common Issues

-• cracked or worn seating areas
+• cracks and worn areas

 • tears, cuts, holes, and punctures

-• peeling or flaking vinyl surfaces
+• peeling or flaking vinyl

-• surface scratches and scuff marks
+• scratches and scuffs

 • color loss and finish wear

-• split seams and localized panel damage
+• split seams and panel damage

-Areas We Commonly Work On
+Areas We Work On

-• seat cushions and back cushions
+• seat and back cushions

-• armrests and front rail areas
+• armrests and front rails

 • headrests and back panels

-• recliner seating surfaces
+• recliners and seating surfaces

 • sectional connection areas